 For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
 The Company strives to safeguard its ability to continue as a going concern so that they can maximise returns for the shareholders and benefits for other stake holders.
-The aim is to
+The aim of the Management is to maintain an optimal capital structure and minimise cost of capital.